mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 So far the `Tradeoff` class evaluates CCD, LLR and ROC from the histogram counts.
 Though histograms make sense to estimate the probability functions that underpin these evaluation frameworks - e.g. pdf, cdf, (1-cdf) - software libraries do not use histograms.
 Popular implementations like R's [ROCR](http://ipa-tys.github.io/ROCR/) or python's [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) construct the ROC curve by counting fpr and tpr for every score threshold.
 This results in thinner intervals and more evaluation points[^f2].

 One issue with histograms is to define the bin width.
-If the bins are too wide, the optimal cutoff may be lost inside a bin, resulting in a higher expected risk.
+If the bins are too wide, the optimal cut-off may be lost inside a bin, resulting in a higher expected risk.
 Would it make sense to select smaller intervals?
 I plot the results of very thin intervals below.
 The LLR curve goes up and down, i.e. it's not a [monotonous function](https://mathworld.wolfram.com/MonotonicFunction.html) of scores, and the ROC curve now has a steppy pattern, i.e. it's not [convex](https://en.wikipedia.org/wiki/Convex_set).

 The binary criterion does not seem compatible with the LLR not being a monotonous function of scores.
 If $\text{LLR}(p_s)$ intersect $-\theta$ at $s=c$, however, $\text{LLR}(p_s) < -\theta$ for some scores above $c$, then the Bayes decision rule says that we should choose $\omega_0$ for these scores, though the binary classifer will predict $\omega_1$.